AjayArora35/Data-607-Assignment-Week-2/README.md

 # 2. Please run the SQL script first.
 # 3. The SQL script will create a database named: AjayMovies
 # 4. The SQL script will create two tables named: Movies and MovieRanking
-# 5. The SQL script will create a user named: ajmovieuser.
+# 5. The SQL script will create a user named: ajmovieuser without a password (by design).
 # 6. The SQL script will also populate the 2 tables with data.
-# 7. If you execute the script multiple times, the database is automatically removed and recreated, but the user is not.
+# 7. If you execute the script multiple times, the database and user is automatically removed and recreated.
+# 8.